sgiulietti/mongo-in-k8s/README.md

 ## Demo MongoDB in K8s using Minikube
- Prerequisites: Have installed and configured MINIKUBE.
+ Prerequisites: Have installed and configured Minikube.

  ### MongoDB